 Melenie Diarbekirian hails from Maynard, MA.
-She began her formal training at the Acton School of Ballet under the artistic direction of founders Kathryn Anderson and Chip Morris, where she was also a member of the Commonwealth Ballet Company.
+She began her formal training at the Acton School of Ballet under the artistic direction of founder Kathryn Anderson and Chip Morris, where she was also a member of the Commonwealth Ballet Company.
 In following her passion, she attended the Boston Conservatory and graduated cum laude in May 2011 with a BFA in Dance.
-Throughout her dance career, Melenie has had the privalge to perform works by Jose’ Limon, Anna Sokolow, Alwin Mikolais, Gianni DiMarco, Jim Viera, Thang Dao, Olivier Besson, Larry Keigwin, Jaclyn Walsh, Ellenore Scott, and currently dances for Urbanity Dance, Luminarium Dance Company, and other individual Choreographers in the Boston and New York areas.
-She enjoys being able to share her love and passion for dance with her students, in hopes that they will find that same happiness and joy.
+Throughout her dance career, Melenie has had the privilege to perform works by José Limón, Anna Sokolow, Alwin Nikolais, Gianni DiMarco, Jim Viera, Thang Dao, Olivier Besson, Larry Keigwin, Jaclyn Walsh, Ellenore Scott, Andy Noble and currently dances professionally for Pantos Project, and Luminarium Dance Company.
+She has performed in recognizable venues like The Boston Opera House, Jacob’s Pillow Inside-Out Stage, and the ICA/Boston.
+Melenie enjoys being able to share her love and passion for dance with her students, in hopes that they will find that same happiness and joy.

 Mindy Knyff has been a long-time member of the dance community.
 She grew up dancing and performing with training in ballet, jazz. tap, lyrical, contemporary, modern, and gymnastics.
 In 2013, she went on to receive a degree in Arts at the Joan Phelps Palladino School of Dance- Dean College in Franklin, MA.
 At Dean College, Mindy studied with professionals such as Nailah Randall-Bellinger, Jill Silverman and Gregory King, among others.
 While attending Dean, she was Vice President of their Dance Team and performed in the American College Dance Festival Nationals at the Kennedy Center in Washington, DC.
 Mindy has used her years of training as a tool to start choreographing.
 For the past 5 years she has choreographed routines for numerous competition teams.
 She has recently started judging for dance competitions such as Diva Dance and Energy Dance.
 Mindy is also currently teaching alongside School of American Ballet alumni and ABT certified teacher, Rachel White.
 Her plan it to continue to teach, learn and audition, so she can be the best teacher and dancer she can be.